rkuma183/wilsonmar.github.io/_posts/2016-03-01-javascript-in-loadrunner.md

 ## Script in JavaScript language

+Writing in JavaScript is more comfortable to some.

+> JavaScript code requires more memory and CPU to run than C code within LoadRunner load generators.
+  About 50% more is the estimate.

+### Obtain Sample Script with Utilities

+0. Go to <a target="_blank" href="http://GitHub.com/wilsonmar/LoadRunner"
+   GitHub.com/wilsonmar/LoadRunner</a>
+   and either click <strong>Download ZIP</strong> then unzip it or fork the repo and clone it to your desktop if you would like changes.

+   NOTE: This repo is actively improved over time, so forking and cloning is the recommended approach.

+0. Use Finder or File Explorer to view a folder containing a sample script coded in JavaScript:

+   <strong>WJS1_sample_WJS1250_v01</strong>

+  This sample script contains a library of functions that provide both examples of JavaScript coding and provides useful utilities.

+> Use of some library functios such as md5 and SHA1 for OAuth2 are explained in a separate tutorial by Wilson Mar.

+To create a script folder containing your own application test code, the options are:

+1. Add your own application test code into this sample script.

+2. Open a C-script saved immediately after recording and re-generate it into JavaScript, then copy the sample utility file into it.

+3. Create a new folder,
+   then copy the sample library file into it, as explained in the next section:

+### Generate new script folder

 To use VuGen to generate a LoadRunner script in JavaScript:

 1. Create a File as protocol <strong>Web HTTP/HTML</strong>.

-2. Switch to Windows Explorer to see that Action.js was created rather than Action.c.
+2. Switch to Windows Explorer to see that
+   <strong>Action.js</strong> was created (rather than Action.c).
    Then switch back to VuGen.

-3. In menu Record > Recording Options > Script, click the drop-down for Scripting Language to change from C to JavaScript.
+3. In menu Record > Recording Options > Script,
+   click the drop-down for Scripting Language to change from C to JavaScript.

-4. Have a ThinkTime function generated on every request.
+4. PROTIP: Have a ThinkTime function generated on every request.

    In General: Script, to the right of
    "Generate think time greater than threshold", double-click on the number (default 3) and change it to 0.

-5. Make a recording using WebTours (after starting it).

-6. Login as "jojo" with password "bean".
-   Click Flights.
-   In "Find Flights", click "Sign Off", then Stop recording.

 What follows is a hands-on tutorial to show you the most important edits to make to LoadRunner scripts.